yawollopkcaj/super_cracked_poker_bot/README.md

 5. **Leverage Poker Frameworks**
     Use tools like PokerKit for game state management and abstraction, and **deep reinforcement learning** for strategy fine-tuning.

+**PokerGPT:** An End-to-End Lightweight Solver for Multi-Player Texas Hold'em via LLM (Jan 2024).

+What makes this project special?

+   PokerGPT overcomes exponential game tree growth of CFR in multi-player games by transforming a set of textual records acquired from real games into prompts, and uses them to fine-tune a lightweight pre-trained LLM further processing them into textual instruction using prompt engineering techniques.

+How can I apply these techniques to my poker bot?

+   Try using LLM for high-level reasoning and pair it with quick numeric modules to compute odds percisely - mitigating LLM math weakness

+TLDR;

+**Pluribus** is a true equilibrium-seeking agent with robust theory and real-time adjustments.
+It’s the gold standard for competitive and provably strong multiplayer poker AI. **PokerGPT** is a flexible, lightweight, text-first system that’s easier to build, train, and scale—but it sacrifices GTO rigor, math precision, and adaptive play.

+Make sure to **Leverage frameworks** like OpenHoldem to benchmark and evaluate the bot alongside baselines.